williamslab/ped-sim/README.md

 The first part of the generation 2 definition reads `2 0 2`.
 The 0 indicates
 that no samples from generation 2 should be printed, and the third column says that this generation has 2 branches.
-These are in fact the default settings, but are explicitly listed ahead of the second, non-default part of this line.
+These are in fact the default settings, but must be explicitly listed ahead of the second, non-default part of this line.

 The latter half of the generation 2 definition reads `1:1  2:1`.
 Here, `1:1`
-says that the current generation's branch 1 `i1` individual is the child of the previous generation's (generation 1's) branch 1.
-Similarly, `2:1` says that the current generation's branch 2 `i1` individual is also a child of the previous generation's branch 1.
-So both branches in generation 2 are children of the same person, but because the specifications are separated, they are children of two spouses, so produce half-siblings.
-In contrast, if this line instead specified `1,2:1`, the branches would be full siblings.
+says that the current generation's branch 1 should contain a child of the previous generation's (generation 1's) branch 1.
+Similarly, `2:1` says that the current generation's branch 2 should contain a child of the previous generation's branch 1.
+So both branches in generation 2 are children of the same person, but because the specifications are separated, they are children of two different spouses, so produce half-siblings.
+In contrast, if this line specified `1,2:1`, the branches would contain full siblings.

 With the two branches in generation 2 containing half-siblings, the remainder of the definition is the same as for full cousins, with `3 1` indicating that